 Martha was secretary of the Minnesota Mycological Society from 1926 to 1943.
 Considering the need for large numbers of plants for the developing Wildflower Garden, the Crones were able to provide good assistance to Eloise Butler in finding sources for wild plants and for rescuing plants from areas where the native habitat was soon to be overrun with development.

 The winter of 1932/33 was all weather and politics.
 A warmer than average January was followed by a deep cold snap in February.
 Eloise spent the winter on the East Coast with relatives, as she had since 1911.
-She would return to a cold late March but with most snow gone.
+She would return to a cold late-March but with most snow gone.

-Eloise wrote “I want also to thank you especially, Mrs. Crone, for what you wrote about the continuance of the wild garden.
+Eloise wrote on January 11: “I want also to thank you especially, Mrs. Crone, for what you wrote about the continuance of the wild garden.
 There’s too much of truth in what you say, but I will soon be able to talk with you about the matter in detail.
 In this time of depression nothing can be done except to hang on by the skin of one’s teeth.
 And what, if there hain’t no skin?”

-We do not have a copy of Martha's letter to Eloise that Eloise refers to but it evidently concerned the dire straits of Park Board budgets in the Great Depression and what effect that would have on the garden.
+We do not have a copy of Martha's letter to Eloise that Eloise refers to but it evidently concerned the dire straits of Park Board budgets in the Great Depression and what effect that would have on the Garden.
 This is probably the last correspondence between the two and there is no indication in Martha Crone's diary that she ever saw Eloise prior to Eloise's death on April 10.
-She only notes on April 11 that she heard from Clara Leavitt about Eloise.
+She only notes in her diary on April 11 that she heard from Clara Leavitt about Eloise.

 This would be FDR’s first term as president and the beginning of the New Deal.